 Choosing the colour and darkness of your sunglass lenses is, to some degree, a matter of personal preference.
 The best choice depends on the type of lighting conditions you will typically experience when wearing your sunglasses.
 Your optometrist can also recommend the best sunglass tints for specific sports.

 Be aware that the colour and darkness of sunglass lenses do not indicate how much UV radiation the lenses block.
 This can be determined only by a special light meter.
 Ask your optometrist for details about the specific amount of UV protection different lenses provide.

 To help you adapt to changing light conditions, some sunglasses come with interchangeable lenses.
 Another option for optimum comfort in variable outdoor light is to consider self-adjusting photochromic lenses that darken automatically in sunlight.

-For the greatest comfort in high-glare situations (such as driving when light is reflecting off the bonnet of your car, or boating or fishing and sunlight is reflecting off the water), polarised sunglass lenses are the best choice.
+For the greatest comfort in high-glare situations (such as driving when light is reflecting off the bonnet of your car, or while boating or fishing and sunlight is reflecting off the water), polarised sunglass lenses are the best choice.
 Polarised sunglasses lenses are available in polycarbonate and a variety of other lens materials.

 A mirror coating is a special feature that can be applied to sunglass lenses to add mystery to your appearance and provide additional light reduction in very bright conditions — such as when skiing or snowboarding on a sunny day.